xpacketx/easynotes/README.md

 ### Setup
 ***
-To clone and run this application, you need npm installed on your computer.
+To clone and run this application, you need npm installed on your computer and Firebase account.
 From your command line:
 ````sh
 # Clone the repository
 $ git clone https://github.com/xpacketx/easynotes.git